ying-w/chipseq-compare/DIME/README.md

     0

 ## Future direction
-If I have some time in the future, I might cut out certain regions (peaks) or make the big size larger or take possible half a chromosome but for now I will investigate other techniques.
+Probably not going to work on this further but one could cut out certain regions (peaks) or make the window size larger or take half a chromosome but for now I will investigate other techniques.